paulobaniqued/unity-reach2grasp/README.md

 # unity-reach2grasp
-A reach-to-grasp task in Unity for prehension exercises with a robotic hand exoskeleton
+A reach-to-grasp task in Unity for prehension exercises with a VR headset and a robotic exoskeleton